Yash-codeAndDev/Java/Concurrency/readme.md

     - It initiates thread execution ,and then jvm invokes run()
     - It also allow thred to scheduled for execution by thread scheduler.
     - It can be invoked once per object.
 If we attempt to start a thread that has already been started, the JVM will throw an **IllegalThreadStateException**.
+    - If we Overload run() then start() calls run method with no arguments.